-The health care provider cleans a site on your arm, neck, or groin and inserts a line into one of your veins.
+The health care provider will clean a site on your arm, neck, or groin and insert a line into one of your veins.
 This is called an intravenous (IV) line.

 A larger thin plastic tube called a sheath is placed into a vein or artery in your leg or arm.
 Then longer plastic tubes called catheters are carefully moved up into the heart using live x-rays as a guide.
 Then the doctor can:

 If you have a blockage, you may have angioplasty and a stent placed during the procedure.

 The test may last 30 - 60 minutes.
 If you also need special procedures, the test may take longer.
 If the catheter is placed in your groin, you will often be asked to lie flat on your back for a few to several hours after the test to avoid bleeding.

 You will be told how to take care of yourself when you go home after the procedure is done.

 You should not eat or drink for 6 - 8 hours before the test.
 The test takes place in a hospital and you will be asked to wear a hospital gown.
 Sometimes, you will need to spend the night before the test in the hospital.
 Otherwise, you will come to the hospital the morning of the procedure.

 Your health care provider will explain the procedure and its risks.
 A witnessed, signed consent form for the procedure is required.

 Tell your doctor if you:

 The study is done by cardiologists and a trained health care team.